cwld/ubuntu-config-tool/README.md

 To use this tool, simply run: `ubuntu-config-tool -c <your yaml config file>` and the config tool will take care of installing services as necessary.
 Installing/removing packages will be processed first, followed by copying and updating files, and then the service will be started or restarted.
+Note, this tool must be run as root!

+## Limitations and improvements

+This tool is still in early development and has a few limitations and improvements that could be made:
+* Config yaml is not fully validated